Youth Allowance at pending status (YAL/PSA) and dependent siblings 108-02010120

 How customer and dependent sibling claims are assessed

-When processing a claim for a dependent YA customer whose YA rate is reduced to $0 by the income of the parent(s)/guardian(s), the claim status will show as pending (YAL/PSA) for one day (until the end of the next working day after the claim was processed) after finalisation, unless the claim is manually rejected at the time of assessment.
+When a YA claim is finalised for a dependent customer whose rate is reduced to $0 under the Parental Income Test (PIT), the claim will have a status of Pending Sibling Assessment (PSA) until the end of the working day after the claim was processed (unless the claim is manually rejected at the time of assessment).
+This is called the PSA review period.

 If a sibling's claim is processed, or a sibling joins or returns to the family pool within the Pending Status (PSA) review period and the parental income is at a level where both the customer and sibling become payable, then the claims will grant automatically.
 This includes where a sibling is recorded as an FTB or regular care child.

-After the PSA review period has elapsed, if parental income is too high the claims will reject PIH.
+After the PSA review period, if parental income is too high the claims will reject PIH.
 If a third sibling claims within 13 weeks, all siblings' claims may be reassessed.

-The Online estimator options can be used to calculate a customer's potential entitlement.
+The Payment and Service Finder can be used to calculate a customer's potential entitlement.

 Determining a dependent child for inclusion in the family pool for the Parental Income Test (PIT)